 The first step is to clean, peel and slice all of the apples.
 You can do this all with a hand peeler, but for anyone who plans on making large quantities, I totally recommend the table peeler pictured below.
 The most similar one to ours is here, but you can find them all over.
-For countless years it has worked liked a dream to peel, core and slice all at the same time.
+For countless years it has worked like a dream to peel, core, and slice all at the same time.

 - Clean, peel and slice your peaches